ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Split Payment Order

 Splits a payment order.
-Used when when some payments in a payment order have been fulfilled.
+Used when some payments in a payment order have been fulfilled.

 A split payment order can still be partly refunded.